Bussert History, Family Crest & Coats of Arms

 Early History of the Bussert family

-Another 145 words (10 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bussert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bussert research.
+Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bussert History in all our PDF Extended History products and printed products wherever possible.

 Bussert Spelling Variations